plasticbraindotcom/SnapNavigation/README.md

 // Some particular view controller in your application. class MyViewController: UIViewController {

     // Create a SnapNavigator that uses only the default implementation methods. let navigator = MyNavigator()

     var someData: String = "Sample data"

-// Other code
-// …

     // Example navigations.
     func composableNavigationExamples() {

         // Note: Some examples show internal creation of a destination view controller.
 This is not good practice unless the destination is intended as an internally controlled child view controller.

         // Composable navigation example 1:
-//  Create a secondary view controller, and show it. let destinationVC = UIViewController() navigator.navigate(from: .viewController(self), to: .viewController(destinationVC), with: .show)
+        //  Create a secondary view controller, and show it. let destinationVC = UIViewController()
+        navigator.navigate(from: .viewController(self), to: .viewController(destinationVC), with: .show)

         // Composable navigation example 2:
-//  Create a secondary view controller, pass a value to it via closure and show it. let destinationWithValueVC = MyViewController() let mediation2: (UIViewController, UIViewController) -> () = { source, destination in if let destination = destination as?
+        //  Create a secondary view controller, pass a value to it via closure and show it. let destinationWithValueVC = MyViewController()
+        let mediation2: (UIViewController, UIViewController) -> () = { source, destination in
+            if let destination = destination as?
 MyViewController {
                 destination.someData = "Sent message"
             }
         }
         navigator.navigate(from: .viewController(self), to: .viewController(destinationWithValueVC), applying: .method(mediation2), with: .show)

         // Composable navigation example 3:
-//  Navigation using a set navigation model, presenting a second VC and passing a value. let destination3 = MyViewController() let mediation3: (UIViewController, UIViewController) -> () = { source, destination in if let destination = destination as?
+        //  Navigation using a set navigation model, presenting a second VC and passing a value. let destination3 = MyViewController()
+        let mediation3: (UIViewController, UIViewController) -> () = { source, destination in
+            if let destination = destination as?
 MyViewController {
                 destination.someData = "Sent message 3"
             }
         }
         let navigation3 = SnapNavigation(
             source: .viewController(self),
             destination: .viewController(destination3),
             mediation: .method(mediation3),
             presentation: SnapNavigation.Presentation.present(true, {}))
         navigator.navigate(using: navigation3)

-// Navigation using provider:
-//  Explicitly set the navigator data provider.
-//  We set ourself as the data provider in this example.
-See the SnapNavigatorDataSource extension below. navigator.navigationProvider = self navigator.navigate()

     }

 }
 ```